FriendsOfCake/bootstrap-ui/README.md

 ## BootstrapUI Layout

-BootstrapUI comes with it's own `layout.ctp` file and examples taken from the Twitter Bootstrap framework.
+BootstrapUI comes with it's own `layout.ctp` file and examples taken from the Bootstrap framework.

 When no layout for the view is defined the `BootstrapUI\View\UIViewTrait` will load it's own `layout.ctp` file.
 You can override this behavior in two ways.